-Where possible, speak to the DSL first and record it on CPOMS to agree a course of action.
+Where possible, speak to the DSL first to agree a course of action.

 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or take advice from local authority children's social care.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
 Share details of any actions you take with the DSL as soon as practically possible.